Lakewood Township, New Jersey: Police

 Lakewood Township is served by the Lakewood Police Department (LPD), which provides police protection for the township.
-It has several specialized units: Traffic and Safety, School Resource Officers, Special Response Team (SWAT), Dive Team, and a Motorcycle Patrol and Bicycle Patrol unit in the spring and summer.
+Specialized units include Traffic and Safety, School Resource Officers, Special Response Team (SWAT), Dive Team, and a Motorcycle Patrol and Bicycle Patrol unit in the spring and summer.
 The current Chief of Police is Gregory Meyer.

 Fire

 Lakewood Township is served by the Lakewood Fire Department (LFD), a unified combination consisting of four Volunteer Fire Stations and one career fire station which provide fire protection for the township.